oasis-open/cti-stix-slider/docs/stix-mappings.rst

 Mappings from STIX 1.x to STIX 2.0
 =======================================

-This section outlines the disposition of each property for the top-level objects when converted.
+This section outlines the disposition of each property of the top-level objects when converted.

 For each STIX 2.0 object that was converted the following options are possible: